-Be aware, though, that one caveat of such a low deck is that it may touch the ground when riding over bumps and curbs and get scratched!
+Be aware, though, that one caveat of such a low deck is that it may bottom out when riding over bumps and curbs.

-Another consideration is flex: a stiffer deck means better stability and control when pushing (less springy), but on the other hand, a bit of flex provides suspension and helps absorb cracks and bumps and vibrations from the pavement, making for a more comfortable LDP ride.
-Comfort vs efficiency, the choice is yours!
+Another aspect is flex: a stiffer deck means better stability and control when pushing (less springy), but on the other hand, a bit of flex provides suspension and helps absorb cracks and bumps and vibrations from the pavement, making for a more comfortable LDP ride.
+A comfort vs efficiency tradeoff.

 Trucks and wheels

-Many LDP longboarders use Randal trucks, reputed to be excellent pushing trucks.
-While many choose regular, 180mm trucks, depending on deck width some riders prefer to run narrower trucks so the wheels stick out less and there’s less risk of stepping over them when pushing hard (which can cause a nasty crash).
+LDP longboarders often use Randal trucks, reputed to be excellent pushing trucks.
+Some choose regular, 180mm trucks, depending on deck width, while others prefer to run narrower trucks so the wheels stick out less with less risk of stepping over them when pushing hard – which can result in a nasty crash.

 For pure pushing, 50º trucks front and rear work great, offering a good balance between stability and turn.
 For LDP longboarders who use a blend of pushing and pumping, on the other hand, it’s a whole different and more complex story.